javascript-tutorial/en.javascript.info/1-js/2-first-steps/7-types/article.md

 alert( "6" / "2" ); // 3, strings become numbers
 ```

-Although if we want to ensure that the value is a number, we can use a `Number(value)` function to do it explicitly:
+If we want to ensure that a value is a number, we can use a `Number(value)` function to do it explicitly:

 ```js
 //+ run